Adama101/freshhub/README.md

 ## <p align="center"> Compatibility and Upgrade Information </p>

 ### Upgrading to Laravel 8 & PHP 8
-This version of ekShop has been upgraded to utilize the features and improvements offered by Laravel 8 and PHP 8.
+This version of Fresh Hub has been upgraded to utilize the features and improvements offered by Laravel 8 and PHP 8.
 Below are key considerations and steps to ensure compatibility and optimal functionality:

 ### System Requirements
 - PHP: Version 8.0 or greater.